eucalyptus/euca-demo/doc/setup-poc8-manual.md

 ### Configure Images

-This is optional at this point.
-If you plan on using this system to run demos, it's preferrable to run the demo setup scripts, which incorporate this logic as well as performing additional setup, instead.
+Optional: If you plan on using this system to run demos, it is preferrable to run the demo setup scripts, which incorporate this logic as well as performing additional setup, instead.

 1. (CLC): Download Images